 And of course, you must use those “9”s as part of your “Most Significant Digit Pricing” strategy!
-“Get Paid” does a nice job of explaining the psychology behind the appeal of something that costs, for example $29.99, vs. $30.
-It seems our brains are subconsciously wired to believe that extra cent is actually more appealing.
+“Get Paid” does a nice job of explaining the psychology behind the appeal of something that costs, for example, $29.99, vs. $30.
+It seems our brains are subconsciously wired to believe that the extra cent is more appealing.
 Okay, then!

-Vacation rentals aren’t really geared for stays longer than one month.
+As for long term guests?
+Vacation rentals aren’t geared for stays longer than one month.
 It’s possible, but I don’t personally recommend it.
-That said, I would consider longer term rentals of one to three months when you’re at the start of the race.
+That said, I would consider longer-term rentals of one to three months when you’re at the start of the race.

 Having just a single tenant to look after for a long duration allows you to catch your breath, and capture some rent while you plot your high season strategy.

-In our case, we were able to rent our unit for a month before high season arrived.
-The booking was made through Airbnb, and we fetched a cool $1,200 for the month of March.
+In our case, we were able to rent our unit for a month before the high season arrived.
+The booking was made through Airbnb, and we fetched a cool $1,200 for March.
 Not bad for a typically dreadful month demand-wise.